0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 # OUTTRO

 Thank you for your time.
+If you would like to support my work, get early videos and vip discord access head to patreon.com/noboilerplate.

 If you're interested in transhumanism and hopepunk stories, please check out my sci-fi podcast, Lost Terminal.

 Or if urban fantasy is more your bag, click the bottom video to listen to a strange and beautiful podcast I produce called Modem Prometheus.

-If you would like early videos and vip discord access head to patreon.com/noboilerplate.

 Transcripts and markdown sourcecode are available on github, links in the description, and corrections are in the pinned ERRATA comment.